NinthTechMC/PistonAndObserver/README.md

   - for example, vanilla observers notify themselves when moved by pistons
   - you can also make a block only notify observers in a certain direction, for example
 - `IBlockObserver` for blocks to become an observer
-- Subscribe to `ObserverEvent` to be notified whenever any block is changed
+- Subscribe to `ObserverEvent` to be notified whenever any block is changed.
+  This allows observer updates for interactions between blocks that are not part of the block state, like note block instruments and grass block snowyness

 ## Contribution
 Contributions are welcome.
 Feel free to open issues/PRs if there is a bug or observer feature missing.